+Geologists have decided we’ve entered the Anthropocene: an epoch in which humankind is the biggest geological factor on the planet.
 “Plastiglomerate” is a new song from our collection Voyage to Anthropocene.
-It’s a new rock recently named by Canadian geologist Prof. Patricia Corcoran of Canada’s Western University.
-Plastiglomerate is a fusion of plastic with coral and/or volcanic rock.
-Plastic is one of the candidates for the offical marker(s) of the Anthropocene epoch: a marker is something that will form a fossil in the rock strata indicating the Anthropocene epoch.
-Geologists have decided we’ve entered the Anthropocene, which is characterized as a geological epoch in which humankind is the biggest geological factor on the planet.
+Plastiglomerate is a new rock recently named by Canadian geologist Prof. Patricia Corcoran of Canada’s Western University.
+It’s a fusion of plastic with coral and/or volcanic rock.
+Plastic is one of the candidates for the offical marker(s) of the Anthropocene epoch.

 ALLUVIAL PLAIN is an acoustic band featuring drums, upright bass, and vocals.
 Lead singer, Aruna Antonella Handa, writes the songs and the band collaborates on arrangements.
 A breadth of styles from country ballad (but with a twist), to a jazzy tango, from the blues with Motown girl-band backing to atmospheric, discordant mood pieces, the songs are about elephants, riots, love, outer space, addiction, inner space, and bones.